Zhendryk/GW2API/README.md

     }
 }
 ```
-Any questions feel free to open an issue here!
+If you have any questions or problems, feel free to open an issue in this repository!